produvia/kryptos/README.md

 #### benchmark

-The `benchmark` command will plot the percent return of a single algorithim against the benchmark of bitcoin price (*btc_usdt*)
+The `benchmark` command will plot the percent return of a single algorithm against the benchmark of bitcoin price (*btc_usdt*)

 ```bash
 $ benchmark ALGO_NAME